agilly/lao_bytecode/www/about.md

 ### Step 2
 Each grapheme is passed to the `generate_bitmaps_for_chars` function, where it is rendered into an image using a TTF font and shaped using HarfBuzz.
 This image is then converted into a bitmap—a binary representation of the pixel data.
-The bitmap size is determined by the user-defined font size.
 The resulting data, including character bitmaps and phrase indexing information, is stored in header files, along with additional arrays that help the microcontroller interpret and retrieve the correct the bitmaps from memory.
 To assist with validation, we include a `display_bitmap_row` debugging function.
 This displays each rendered bitmap on the computer terminal so users can visually verify that the output is correct before flashing it to the microcontroller.

 The Bitmap stored in a byte array: